248-357-5544 | csz.info@shaareyzedek.org

 The CSZ Clergy, lay leaders and Gabbaim welcome you to an engaging morning service for Shabbat in-person in the Sanctuary.
 You may watch the Services on our high-definition Live Stream.

-This week we read the Parashat for Sukkot.
-Rabbi Yoni Dahlen will deliver the sermon.
+This week we read Parashat Vayeshev.
+Rabbi Aaron Starr will deliver the sermon.

 The CSZ Inclusion Committee is working hard to make sure everyone is welcome and comfortable at our services.
 We offer hearing assistance through the T-Coil Loop, a Listen Everywhere Bluetooth System and Earpiece Devices for those in need.
 Please ask an usher if you need assistance.
 We also have Russian-language prayerbooks, large-print, and transliterated prayerbooks, and accessible facilities for full participation by all in our services.